On the zero sets of harmonic polynomials: A general mechanism producing infinite families of harmonic polynomials vanishing on the same set in the unit ball

 \end{proof}

-\begin{rem} Notice that this last argument works for all $m\geq 3$.
-However, for $m=3$ this gives no nontrivial example that we wish to construct, and for $m=4$ we have algready constrcuted one, so we restrict our considerations above to the case $m\geq 5$. \end{rem}
+Notice that the last argument works for all $m\geq 3$.
+However, for $m=3$ this gives no nontrivial example that we wish to construct, and for $m=4$ we have already constructed one, so we restrict our considerations above to the case where $m\geq 5$.
+Note also that our result extends those from the fourth section of paper~\cite{logunov2015ratios}.

-\begin{rem} There are many other nontrivial harmonic morphisms between Euclidean spaces.
-We specifically name those bsaed on Hopf polynomials and refer the interested reader to the book~\cite{baird2003harmonic} for this and other constructions. \end{rem}
+There are many other harmonic morphisms between Euclidean spaces.
+We specifically name those based on Hopf polynomials and refer the interested reader to the book~\cite{baird2003harmonic} for this and other related constructions.